colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 My RBM implementation was built on top of scikit-learn's lovely [BernoulliRBM](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.BernoulliRBM.html#sklearn.neural_network.BernoulliRBM) class, which is cleanly written and well-commented, and easy to hack on out of the box.

-Thanks to Falsifian for reviewing a draft of this post and teaching me about simulated annealing.
+Thanks to [Falsifian](http://www.falsifian.org/) for reviewing a draft of this post and teaching me about simulated annealing.

+Thanks to an anonymous brilliant artist for drawing the Tolkien-esque map of ["Kicksville"](/assets/rbm/kicksville.png).